MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 `-InformationAction:Continue` displays the informational message, and continues running.

-`-InformationAction:Suspend` isn't supported on PowerShell Core as it is only available for workflows.
+`-InformationAction:Suspend` isn't supported on PowerShell 6 and higher as it is only available for workflows.

 `-InformationAction:SilentlyContinue` no effect as the informational message aren't (Default) displayed, and the script continues without interruption.